Diversity Education: A Life Skills Pathway

-Students participate in creating, designing, decorating and packaging occasional cards, gift tags/bags, bookmarks for sale within the local community.
+Students participate in creating, designing, decorating and packaging occasional cards, gift tags/bags, bookmarks, and a range of other items for sale within the local community.

 In collaboration with the Materials Design Technology staff, the students are given the opportunity to design and make cheese boards to sell within the local community.

 Across the week students participate in activities that will educate them on the processes involved in living independently.
 Organisation, planning and problem solving are skills integrated and developed throughout this program.
-Students engage in life skills training carrying out a variety of practical tasks such as those listed below
+Students engage in life skills training carrying out a variety of practical tasks such as:

 - Personal Care

 Throughout the week the students are involved with music.
 The classroom program endeavours to offer the students the opportunity to engage with pop culture and experience music in general.
 Students can be seen most days, singing, dancing, creating and playing percussion to all types of music.
 Each session has an element of mindfulness and meditation, encouraging an inner peace to enhance wellbeing.
-Once a week the students participate in the Music Rocks program under the direction of Dean Blanchard (Founder) and his ensemble directors.
-This program enables the students to work as a team, play instruments and perform confidently as a band on stage in a public arena (if they so choose).
+Once a week the students participate in the Music Rocks program which enables the students to work as a team, play instruments and perform confidently as a band on stage in a public arena (if they so choose).

 - Visual Arts

-The students undertake employment training in a variety of work placements from Year 10 to develop skills required by the workforce.
+The students undertake employment training in a variety of work placements to develop skills required by the workforce.
 Together, parents, staff and students (where possible) discuss employment options taking into consideration student strengths, abilities and needs.
-The students initially complete a half day placement which gradually increases over time.
-Work experience hours are increased during Years 11 & 12 to prepare the students for future employment.
+Work experience hours are increased during Years 11 and 12 to prepare the students for future employment.